Verifying LLM Inference to Detect Model Weight Exfiltration: Theoretical Framework: Verification System

 \paragraph{Classification via Thresholding.} Given an estimate of $\mathrm{FSSL}(t\mid\sigma)$, we use a simple threshold rule:

 with $\tau$ calibrated on benign traffic to meet a target false–positive rate.
 Per-token decisions (or summed log-likelihoods) can be aggregated over sequences, users, or time windows for higher-level alerts.
-We instantiate estimates of the FSSL for for two samplers: \emph{\GLSFull~(\GLS)} for samplers that use the Gumbel-Max Trick and \emph{\CGSFull~(\CGS)} for samplers that use Inverse Probability Transforms for sampling; subsequent sections derive their estimators and evaluate performance.
+We instantiate estimates of the \FSSL for two samplers: we introduce \emph{\GLSFull} to estimate \FSSL quantity for samplers that use the Gumbel-Max Trick, ~\GLS, and we introduce \emph{\CGSFull~(\CGS)} for samplers that use Inverse Probability Transforms for sampling, which estimates \CGS.
+Subsequent sections derive their estimators and evaluate performance.